 .NET implementations supported by EF Core

-We want EF Core to be available anywhere you can write .NET code, and we're still working towards that goal.
-While EF Core's support on .NET Core and .NET Framework is covered by automated testing and many applications known to be using it successfully, Mono, Xamarin and UWP have some issues.
+We want EF Core to be available to developers on all modern .NET implementations, and we're still working towards that goal.
+While EF Core's support on .NET Core is covered by automated testing and many applications known to be using it successfully, Mono, Xamarin and UWP have some issues.

 The following table provides guidance for each .NET implementation: